A Timeline of Health Care Reforms 2010 – 2022

 • ObamaCare does away with annual spending caps.

-• ObamaCare greatly eliminates lifetime limits and reduces annual limits of health insurance plans.
+• ObamaCare works toward eliminating lifetime limits and reduces annual limits of health insurance plans.

-• New tools to fight fraud have been established, this returned more than $2.5 billion in 2009 alone.
+• New tools to fight fraud were established; this returned more than $2.5 billion in 2009 alone.

-• Cuts $716 Billion from Medicare and Medicare advantage and reinvests it back into Medicare and ObamaCare (this obviously covers a lot of ground.
-Read more on ObamaCare and Medicare.)
+• $716 Billion was cut from Medicare and Medicare Advantage and reinvested it back into Medicare and ObamaCare.
+This covers a lot of ground.
+Read more on ObamaCare and Medicare.

-• ObamaCare establishes state consumer assistance programs to help consumers file complaints, appeals, enroll in health care and other consumer related assistance to better understand trouble spots that need oversight.
+• ObamaCare established state consumer assistance programs to help consumers file complaints, appeals, enroll in health care, and other consumer related assistance to better understand trouble spots that need oversight.

-• The hospital “pay-for-quality” program begins.
-This is part of an overall effort to promote quality not quantity in the health care industry.
+• The hospital “pay-for-quality” program began.
+This is part of an overall effort to promote quality, not quantity, in the health care industry.

-• There is a 3.8% tax increase on capital gains over, unearned income, interest, dividends, annuities, rent, royalties, and inactive businesses.
-Exemptions include income from tax-exempt bonds, veterans benefits and qualified plan distributions such as those from an IRA or 401k.
+• There was a 3.8% tax increase on capital gains over a certain amount, unearned income, interest, dividends, annuities, rent, royalties, and inactive businesses.
+Exemptions included income from tax-exempt bonds, veterans benefits, and qualified plan distributions such as those from an IRA or 401k.

 • The 3.8% tax does not apply to selling your primary residence in most cases.

-• Starting in 2012 there is a new tax on private health insurance plans.
+• Starting in 2012 there was a new tax on private health insurance plans.

 ObamaCare Health Care Reform Timeline 2013

-• Health Insurance Exchanges open for low to middle income Americans to make it easier for them to shop for health insurance.
-Those making over 400% of the poverty level can shop on the exchange but will not receive tax credits or discounts.
-The insurance purchased on the exchange doesn’t go into effect until Jan 1st, 2014.
+• Health Insurance Exchanges opened for low to middle-income Americans to make it easier for them to shop for health insurance.
+Those making over 400% of the poverty level are allowed to purchase insurance on the exchange but do not receive tax credits or discounts.
+The insurance purchased on the exchange didn’t go into effect until Jan 1st, 2014.

-• A health insurance exchange is set up by state or the federal government if the state decides not to run their own exchange.
+• A health insurance exchange was set up by state or by the federal government if the state decided not to run their own exchange.

-• Tax credits, discounts on out-of-pocket costs, tax breaks and other subsides are available on the exchange.
-The help you get on the exchange is directly related to your gross adjusted income.
+• Tax credits, discounts on out-of-pocket costs, tax breaks and other subsidies are available on the exchange.
+The help you get on the exchange is directly related to your adjusted gross income.

 • There is a .9% ObamaCare Medicare tax on those making over $200k as an individual or $250k as a business or family.
-This accounts for somewhere between 1.5% and 4.2% of tax payers (these numbers are from recent IRS and census reports, 2% is often used as a rough and not inaccurate estimate.
+This accounts for somewhere between 1.5% and 4.2% of taxpayers.
+These numbers are from recent IRS and census reports.
+2% is often used as a rough estimate.
 Most sources agree the number is under 3%.
-3% is also the number of businesses making over this amount in taxable income).
+3% is also the number of businesses making over this amount in taxable income.

 • 3.8% Medicare tax on unearned income over $200K for individuals and $250K for families and businesses.

-• $500,00 deduction cap on compensation paid to insurance company workers
+• A $500,00 deduction cap was set on compensation paid to insurance company workers.

-• ObamaCare lays out new rules about the amount that can be contributed to an FSA.
-A cap of $2,500 is applied to reform FSA’s and prevent individuals from overpaying and then needing to rush to use the money before it disappears.
+• ObamaCare laid out new rules about the amount that can be contributed to an FSA.
+A cap of $2,500 was applied to reform FSA’s and prevent individuals from overpaying and then needing to rush to use the money before it disappeared.

-• Part D Coverage Gap or “Donut Hole” reduction goes into effect
+• Part D Coverage Gap or “Donut Hole” reduction went into effect.

-• Eliminates deduction for Part D retiree drug subsidies for employers
+• The deduction for Part D retiree drug subsidies for employers was eliminated.

-• ObamaCare increases (7.5% to 10%) threshold at which medical expenses, as a % of income, can be deductible)
+• ObamaCare increased (7.5% to 10%) threshold at which medical expenses, as a % of income, can be deductible)

 ObamaCare Health Care Reform Timeline 2014

 • The Individual Mandate: There is a tax starting at 1% of your income or $95 and raising to 2.5% of your income or $685 by 2016 for individuals.
-For a family, it’s capped at $285 in 2014 and rises to $2,085 by 2016.
+It’s capped at $285 in 2014 for a family, and rises to $2,085 by 2016.
 It cannot exceed these amounts.
-This helps pay for emergency and future coverage you may need.
+The tax helps pay for emergency and future coverage you may need.
 The tax penalty is paid on your tax returns.
-This is a “tax” not a “mandate”.
+This is a “tax” not a “mandate.”

-• You can no longer be denied for pre-existing conditions.
+• Coverage can no longer be denied for your pre-existing conditions.

 • The only factors that can affect premiums of new insurance plans starting in 2014 are your income, age, tobacco use, family size, geography and the type of plan you buy.
 This applies to all plans sold through your State’s health insurance marketplace.